There is no right way to write a novel — and that includes the writing program you employ.

 If you think you'd like to give Scrivener a try, make use of these easy links:

-* These are affiliate links.
-I may make a small commission on any purchases made through these links at no extra cost to you.
+* Affiliate link: I will make a small commission on your purchase at no extra cost to you.